Names-Are-Hard-Training-Apps/nahta-cycling/README.md

 # nahta-cycling
 Names Are Hard Training App for Cycling

 TrainerRoad and Kudo Coach are designed for racing.
 We are going to start off targeting Randonneuring and Touring.
+If you don't know what Randonneuring is: https://en.wikipedia.org/wiki/Randonneuring

 In the future we may do more with racing.

 You might also want to be in control of your data.
 I also have no idea what TrainerRoad does with your data, so maybe this is better from a privacy perspective.